-In 2012, an executive officer surrendered an aggregate of 943 shares of restricted stock at a value of \$0.1 million to cover his income taxes due on the 2012 vesting of restricted shares granted to him in 2011.
-During 2012, certain employees surrendered an aggregate of 13,050 shares of restricted stock at a value of \$0.1 million to cover their income taxes due on the 2012 vesting of the restricted shares granted them in 2009, 2010 and 2011.
-Additionally, the Company recognized a \$0.1 million tax deficiency from the vesting of restricted stock.

 In 2013, certain employees - including an executive officer, surrendered an aggregate of 7,540 shares of restricted stock at a value of less than \$0.1 million to cover their income taxes due on the 2013 vesting of the restricted shares granted them in 2009, 2010, 2011 and 2012.
-Additionally, the Company recognized a \$0.2 million tax deficiency from the vesting of restricted stock.
+Additionally, the Company recognized a \$0.2 million excess tax deficiency from the vesting of restricted stock.

 In 2014, certain employees - including an executive officer, surrendered an aggregate of 51,877 shares of restricted stock at a value of less than \$0.1 million to cover their income taxes due on the 2014 vesting of the restricted shares granted them in 2013 and prior.
-Additionally, the Company recognized a \$0.1 million tax deficiency from the vesting of restricted stock.
+Additionally, the Company recognized a \$0.1 million excess tax deficiency from the vesting of restricted stock.

+In 2015, certain employees - including an executive officer, surrendered an aggregate of 52,024 shares of restricted stock for a nominal amount to cover their income taxes due on the 2015 vesting of the restricted shares granted them in 2014 and prior.
+Additionally, the Company recognized a nominal excess tax benefit from the vesting of restricted stock.